willycws/wikiinfohub/README.md

 # WIKIINFOHUB

 This is an NodeJs and npm project that extract the Wikipedia Infobox section into an JSON format.
 It is wrap as a web service call for any GET request from browser or application.
-You can test this API at https://wikiinfobox-c1871803.c9users.io/wikiinfobox?title=<Wikipedia Title>&language=en
+You can test this API at https://wikiinfobox-c1871803.c9users.io/wikiinfobox?title=iPhone 6&language=en

 #####Setup Nodejs and npm
 1. sudo apt-get install nodejs